2025 Reconciliation Package

 The Graduate PLUS program will be eliminated on July 1, 2026.
 Current borrowers will be able to continue borrowing for their current program of study under a Legacy Provision:

-If a borrower has a Graduate PLUS Loan made before July 1, 2026, while enrolled in a credentialed program, the borrower can continue to borrow under current loan limits for 3 academic years or the remainder of their expected time to credential, whichever is less.
+If a borrower has a Direct Loan disbursed before July 1, 2026, while enrolled in a credentialed program, the borrower can continue to borrow under current loan limits for three academic years or the remainder of their expected time to credential, whichever is less.

 Yes.
 The law caps the annual graduate loan limits at $20,500 for graduate students and $50,000 for professional students.
 The aggregate limit is capped at $100,000 for graduate students and $200,000 for professional students.